h-vn/draft-ietf-radext-radiusv11/draft-ietf-radext-radiusv11.md

 In order to prevent down-bidding attacks, RADIUS systems which negotiate the "radius/1.1" protocol MUST associate that information with the session ticket, and enforce the use of "radius/1.1" on session resumption.
 That is, if "radius/1.1" was negotiated for a session, both clients and servers MUST behave as if the RADIUS/1.1 flag was set to "require" for that session.

 A client which is resuming a "radius/1.1" connection MUST advertise only the capability to do "radius/1.1" for the resumed session.
-That is, even if the client configuration is "allow" for new connections, it MUST signal "radius/1.1" when resuming a session which had previously negotiated "radius/1.1".
+That is, even if the client configuration allows historic RADIUS/TLS for new connections, it MUST signal "radius/1.1" when resuming a session which had previously negotiated "radius/1.1".

 Similarly, when a server does resumption for a session which had previously negotiated "radius/1.1",   If the client attempts to resume the sessions without signaling the use of RADIUS/1.1, the server MUST close the connection.
 The server MUST send an appropriate TLS error, and also SHOULD log a descriptive message as described above.